 Is Polka Dot Begonia considered to be toxic?

 These beautiful begonias are considered toxic to most pets and should be kept away from dogs and cats.
 The toxins are primarily in the roots, though its stems and leaves are also potentially poisonous to children and can cause irritations to people with sensitive skin.

-Why are the leaves turning yellow on my begonia?
+Why are the leaves turning yellow on your Begonia?

 Overwatering is the classic reason for unhealthy looking leaves.
-Light levels and temperature ranges can also play a role in how healthy the leaves of your polka dot begonia are.
+Light levels and temperature ranges can also play a role in how healthy the leaves of your Polka Dot Begonia care.
 These parameters are always worth checking regularly.

-Why does my Polka Dot Begonia suddenly start dropping its leaves?
+Why does your Polka Dot Begonia suddenly start dropping its leaves?

 It is also important to note that sudden changes in light and temperature parameters can shock the plant and cause it to drop its leaves.

-Why is my polka dot begonia falling over?
+Why is your Polka Dot Begonia falling over?